Walk a Mile in

 10:00am

-The 2023 Walk a Mile in Their Shoes will be held on Saturday, October 21 at the Bandshell in Baker Park.
-We will gather at 10 am for survivor speakers, a chance to meet community partners, walk together through Baker Park to raise awareness and demonstrate support for survivors, and end the walk with our Hoffmann Cup awards ceremony for outstanding team participation and fundraising.
+The 2025 Walk a Mile in Their Shoes will be held on Saturday, October 18th, at the Bandshell in Baker Park.
+We will gather at 10am for stories of hope, a chance to meet community partners, walk together through Baker Park to raise awareness and demonstrate support for survivors.

 Blaine A. Hoffmann, Heartly House’s former Legal Director, played an integral part in establishing our annual Walk a Mile event.
 The first iterations of Walk a Mile involved men striding in heels down Market Street with buckets to raise money and awareness of domestic violence, driving home the sentiment, “…you can’t understand someone until you’ve walked a mile in their shoes.”
 Over a decade later, Walk a Mile continues this message by transforming our red heels into red high-top shoes to include victims and survivors of all genders.
 Grab any red shoes you own and join us as we walk around Baker Park to raise awareness and support victims and survivors of power-based violence in the Frederick community.